 If your community is built around health and wellness, then speak to instructors at your local gym.
 If your community is built around music, then speak to the up-and-coming bands and their fans.
 If your community is built around politics, then speak to the politicians for your area.
 Just speak to people and see what they have to offer.

-They may have some really good suggestions of things you can do to keep growing your community.
-They may even want to come onboard and help you themselves.
+They may have some really good suggestions for things you can do to keep growing your community.
+They may even want to come on board and help you themselves.
 You won’t know until you’ve spoken to them about it.

 So, there you have it.
-Those are our 7 easy steps to community building.
+You have everything you need to create your community.
 You’re now well on your way to creating a community to be proud of.
 And the sky really is the limit from here.
 The more active you are in talking about and promoting your community, the faster it will grow.